Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 This was the only Stego (Steganography) challenge at Summit CTF, it was worth 150 points and was created by `Triple Point Security`!

-For this challenge we were given no file or server to connect to, but based on the challenge description I presumed that the flag was located somewhere on the Triple Point Security website [careers page](https://www.triplepointsecurity.com/careers.html).
+For this challenge we were only given the description above, based on the challenge description I presumed that the flag was located somewhere on the Triple Point Security website [careers page](https://www.triplepointsecurity.com/careers.html).

 Since the challenge was steganography related, the first thing that stood out to me was the large image in the banner.